Moremar/tuto-angular/README.txt

   this.router.navigate(['/users', '123']);

 If we want to programatically navigate to a relative route, we need to specify it to Angular.
-Inject the current active route of type ActivatedRoute in the constructor, and pass it to the navigate() method : this.router.navigate(['users', '123'], {relativeTo: this.activatedRoute});
+Inject the current route of type ActivatedRoute in the constructor, and pass it to the navigate() method : this.router.navigate(['users', '123'], {relativeTo: this.activatedRoute});

 Router parameters